 Also, unfortunately, if a person tries to setup a transfer and there's an error, the system does not tell the customer the error message/reason. (no reds, nothing) As a result, this bank is not recommended as a hub account.

 In terms of convenience, I think it's okay if a person knows to ask the customer service for the deposit slips and envelopes (no deposit slip results in at least a $5 fee; probably higher now) The mobile app does not have mobile deposit yet.

 I hope this review might help other readers.
 Thank you for reading.

-The Texas Ratio for PBI Bank experienced no significant changes from 147.15% as of March 31, 2013 to 135.03% as of March 31, 2014, resulting in a positive change of 8.24%.This indicates that the balance sheet and financial strength for PBI Bank has had no significant changes in recent periods.
+The Texas Ratio for PBI Bank decreased slightly from 155.22% as of June 30, 2013 to 115.82% as of June 30, 2014, resulting in a positive change of 25.38%.This indicates that the balance sheet and financial strength for PBI Bank has improved slightly in recent periods.